freqtrade/freqtrade/docs/exchanges.md

 * Contract - Orders
 * Contract - Positions

+We do strongly recommend to limit all API keys to the IP you're going to use it from.

 !!!
 Tip "Stoploss on Exchange"
     Bybit (futures only) supports `stoploss_on_exchange` and uses `stop-loss-limit` orders.
 It provides great advantages, so we recommend to benefit from it by enabling stoploss on exchange.
     On futures, Bybit supports both `stop-limit` as well as `stop-market` orders.
 You can use either `"limit"` or `"market"` in the `order_types.stoploss` configuration setting to decide which type to use.